tylertreat/Flotilla/README.md

 ### Distributed Configuration

-With all daemon's started, run a benchmark using the client and provide the peers you wish to communicate with:
+With all daemons started, run a benchmark using the client and provide the peers you wish to communicate with:

 ```bash
 $ flotilla-client --broker=rabbitmq --host=<ip> --peer-hosts=<list of ips>